uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 <li> Accept the default name, check the project is being saved in the place you want and click <em>Create Project</em>.

 <li> These steps should open your test GitHub project.
 If you check in the files pane (bottom right panel in RStudio) you should see the README file you created.
 Try opening this, editing it and saving the changes.
-You have successfully cloned the repo!
 </ol>

+Well done - you have successfully cloned the repo!

 ### Pushing changes back to GitHub.